Rio Vista, California

 Rio Vista (Spanish: Río Vista, meaning "River View") is a city located in the eastern end of Solano County, California, in the Sacramento River Delta region of Northern California.
-The population was 7,360 at the 2010 census.
+The population was 10,005 at the 2020 census.

 Geography

-Rio Vista is a small rural town approximately 50 mi south of Sacramento, on the Sacramento River in the Sacramento River Delta.
+Rio Vista is a small city in Solano County approximately 50 mi south of Sacramento, on the Sacramento River in the Sacramento River Delta.

-According to the United States Census Bureau, the city has a total area of 7.1 sqmi, of which, 6.6 sqmi of it is land and 0.5 sqmi of it (5.68%) is water.
+According to the United States Census Bureau, the city has a total area of 7.1 sqmi, of which, 6.6 sqmi of it is land and 0.5 sqmi of it (6.98%) is water.

 Climate

 According to the Köppen Climate Classification system, Rio Vista has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.

-History
+Origin and history

-The present location of Rio Vista is several miles south of the original settlement.
+The present location of Rio Vista town center is several miles south of the original settlement.
 Colonel Nathan H. Davis founded "Brazos del Rio" near the entrance of Cache Slough at the Sacramento River, on the Rancho Los Ulpinos Mexican land grant, in 1858.
 The settlement was renamed "Rio Vista" before a flood in 1862 that resulted in the town moving to its present location on higher ground.
 The city's name combines the Spanish words for "river" and "view."
 Post authorities established office in 1858.
 The community was officially incorporated as Rio Vista on December 30, 1893.
-The newspaper of record there is the River News-Herald and Isleton Journal, established in 1890.
+The newspaper of record there was the River News-Herald and Isleton Journal, established in 1890.